Home

 Genetic Parentage

-For perhaps a millions of years, human embryos have always been formed by the union of a sperm (supplied by a gentically XY male) and an egg or ovum (supplied by a XX female).
+For perhaps a millions of years, human embryos have always been formed by the union of a sperm (supplied by a genetically XY male) and an egg or ovum (supplied by a XX female).
 Both the sperm and the ovum provide DNA, but the ovum also provides a “house” in which the embryo grows during the early stages of development.
 An ovum is therefore absolutely essential for reproduction.

 A transwoman lacks the ovaries needed to produce an ovum containing her genes, and more specifically 23 of her chromosones.
-Thus until the 2000's the primary method for a transwoman to gain a baby was having the egg of a surrogate mother being fertilised by sperm from her husband or partner, and the resulting baby being adopted after its birth.
+Thus, until the 2000's the primary method for a transwoman to gain a baby was having the egg of a surrogate mother being fertilised by sperm from her husband or partner, and the resulting baby being adopted after its birth.
 Clearly this approach is somewhat unsatisfactory for the transsexual woman as she has no genetic relationship with her baby.

 Many transitioning transwomen now freeze a sample of their sperm before "bottom surgery".
 This can later be used for IVF.
 Pictured are Taylor Vanmalsen, her cis-female partner Sarah, and their baby Valerie.